Fusconaia escambia: Population changes

 The current population size is unknown, but a survey of the Escambia drainage in 2012 found 166 organisms.
 Additionally, a study noted that there was an increase in the percentage of positive surveys of narrow pigtoe in the period after 2008 when compared with the period of time preceding 2008.
 This is indicative of an increase in narrow pigtoe species population over time, although this is still unclear.

 Geographic range changes

-Narrow pigtoe still occur in much of their known range and have also been spotted in new place.
+Narrow pigtoe still occur in much of their known range and have also been spotted in new places.
 A survey of narrow pigtoe species conducted in 2012 noted occurrences in 28 sites.
 This is an increase from the previous 13 sites, indicating that the geographic range of the narrow pigtoe has spread.

 Threats

 Knowledge of threats to the narrow pigtoe is lacking in general.
 However, degradation and loss of river habitats, poor water quality, catastrophic events, and invasive species could all potentially pose threats to the narrow pigtoe.